dsteinberg/libcluster/README.txt

 To build the Matlab interface:

-  1) In Matlab, navigate to {where you checked out the source}/matlab.

-  2) If Eigen is installed at

-        /usr/include/eigen3

-     type MakeFile.m and enter.
-Otherwise specify the location of Eigen in MakeFile.m and execute.

-  3) If compilation succeeds, you will be prompted if you want to copy the binaries and .m files to a location of your choice, and update Matlab's path.
-If you answer no, you will have to do this manually.

-  4) Done!
-Have a look at the .m files for documentation on how to use the interface.
+  1) Make sure you have matlab installed and the mex binary is in the system path.

+  2) In the build drectory from step 3 above, run

+      make matint

+     This generates the Matlab binaries in the "matlab" directory where you checked out the source.
+You can copy or link them to Matlab's path as you wish.

 Notes:

- - I have included the scripts SS2GMM.m and SS2EMM.m to turn the Sufficient Statistics structure (SS) into Gaussian mixture model and Exponential mixture model structure respectively.

  - Either the build will warn you, or running the .m files will fail if your compiler is not compatible with Matlab.
+If you get the warning, you may not need to do anything (see below if running the code after compilation fails).
    To fix this with Ubuntu 10.10 and 11.04 I did the following:

    1) run $ sudo apt-get install gcc-4.x-base g++-4.x-base libstdc++6-4.x-dev
       Where 'x' is the version number that Matlab uses (or close too 4.3 for